pcafrica/advanced_programming_2023-2024/exam_rules.md

 :warning: **NB**: Please make sure to have access to the course page on the [**Google Classroom**](https://classroom.google.com/c/NjI5MDE3NzM1NDE4?cjc=yzsb2zu) platform.

 ## Exam structure
-The exam will consist of:
+The main exam will consist of two parts:
-- 10 open-ended questions.
+- Part 1: 10 open-ended questions.
-- 1 programming exercise.
+- Part 2: 1 programming exercise.

-- An optional oral exam, upon request by either the student or the instructor.
+Optionally and after the main exam, an oral exam may be requested by either the student or the instructor.

 Allowed programming languages include C++, Python, GNU Makefile, CMake, and shell scripting languages.

 ## Question types
-- Open-ended and oral questions will test theoretical understanding and application of concepts.
+- Part 1: Open-ended and oral questions will test theoretical understanding and application of concepts.
-- The programming exercise will assess practical skills in coding and problem-solving.
+- Part 2: The programming exercise will assess practical skills in coding and problem-solving.

 ## Content
 The exam will encompass all the topics and material outlined in the [course syllabus](syllabus.md).
 This includes, but is not limited to, lecture notes, recordings, examples, exercises and their solutions, and any additional resources referenced.
 Students are expected to be familiar with the entire range of content covered throughout the course for the examination.